g-lee2/mr-robogers-neighborhood/README.md

 Code: returnNumber(5);
 Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5]

-Test: "It should now replace double digits with 1 included with "Beep!"
+Test: "It should now replace double digits that include 1 with "Beep!"
 Code: returnNumber(11);
 Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Beep!"]